Introductory Sources in Ecology

 Huston, Michael A. 1994.
 Biological diversity: The coexistence of species on changing landscapes.
 Cambridge, UK: Cambridge Univ.
 Press.

 There are more than 1 million species on Earth.
 What are the patterns in their abundance, and what causes them?
-For a greater emphasis on evolution, see Michael L. Rosenzweig, Species Diversity in Space and Time (Cambridge, UK: Cambridge Univ.
-Press, 1995).
+For a greater emphasis on evolution, see Michael L. Rosenzweig, Species Diversity in Space and Time (Cambridge, UK: Cambridge University Press, 1995).

 Begins with the role of plants in creating the atmosphere, explores causal factors at multiple scales, and ends with conservation challenges.
 Includes examples from many contemporary plant ecologists, and their work, in a global context.
 Meet interesting people (Hofmeister, Haber, Raunkiaer) and plants (Rhynia, Amborella, Lithops, Rafflesia).